vlayer-xyz/vlayer/book/src/javascript/web-proofs.md

 By default, the transcript is not redacted at all and redaction of each HTTP request/response part needs to be configured to enable redaction.

-### URL Redaction

-TODO - it's unclear for me how to redact url leaving only the prefix unredacted using the current js `notarize` function.

 ### Header Redaction

 You can redact specific headers from both the request and the response.
 To do so, use `request.headers`, `request.headers_except`, `response.headers`, or `response.headers_except` with a header name (e.g. `Authorization`, `Cookie`).
+Using `headers` or `headers_except` allows you to control which HTTP headers are redacted: either by explicitly specifying the headers to remove, or by redacting all except a given subset.

 #### Redact specifc headers